IndieOutreach/scrape-twitch-v2.0/README.md

  - Modify scraper.compile_games_db() so it can take in a CSV file and not search for games it already has
  - convert tests.py to use argparse for consistency
  - move TimeLogs over to its own file timelogs.py and add functions for calculating stats from those logs
+ - Add `reset_logs` function to Scraper so you can re-use the same Scraper instance between different scraping procedures and not double-up on log data